rb-pro4-f19/MCU/README.md

 | JOYSTICK   	| `joystk.h`  	| Joystick driver with kinematic mapping.                          	|
 | MOTOR      	| `dcmotor.h` 	| DC Motor interface with encoder, PWM etc.                        	|
 | PID        	| `pid.h`     	| PID computation class.                                           	|

+## Communication Protocols

+### UART
+Serial communication is performed at `9600 baud` using a total of 10-bits, with no parity check.
+A telegram is comprised of `3 bytes`, following the frame format as shown below.

+### SPI
+Text.

 ## System Process
 The main process consists of two primary stages; CLI communication followed by a FSM which determines who to control the attached hardware.